Skip to main content

 Direct Vent Systems

-• Higher Efficiency: Up to 80% efficiency by drawing air from outside and venting combustion gases outside.
+• Higher Efficiency: Up to 80%, since they pull air from outside and send the combustion gases back out the same way.

-• Sealed Combustion: Reduces drafts and improves indoor air quality, ideal for Denver’s dry climate.
+• Sealed Combustion: Cuts drafts and helps your indoor air, which is nice in Denver's dry climate.

-• Versatile Installation: Suitable for older homes where traditional chimney venting may not be practical.
+• Versatile Installation: Works in older homes where running a traditional chimney vent isn't practical.

 Vent-Free Systems